prontopablo/TechnoTome/README.md

 Techno Tome is a web application designed as a sci-fi book subscription service that allows users to explore various science fiction and cyberpunk books in a 3D virtual environment.
 It provides an interactive and visually engaging way to discover and learn about this month's book titles.

-This is a personal project made over the course of 2 days to develop my skills in displaying 3D models in React web applications.
+This is a personal project made over the course of 2 days to develop my skills in using 3D models in React web applications.
 Using React and Three.js, the application renders 3D models of book covers.

 <br>